Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 I’m sure you guys are already familiar with the “It’s not just what you know, but it’s who you know!” saying.

-Another example of getting your systems application enhanced to accommodate a new business rule or practice was with our Immediate Credit program, whereby a customer’s account would be immediately credited on-line if the information entered regarding a submitted investigation request met certain eligibility criteria.
+– Another example of getting your systems application enhanced to accommodate a new business rule or practice was with our Immediate Credit program, whereby a customer’s account would be CREDITED IMMEDIATELY on-line if/when the information entered met certain eligibility criteria.

 The bank would still perform a behind-the-scenes investigation & reply back to the customer (“Keep the $ as your claim was honored”, “We need more information from you to complete our investigation” or “Your claim was not honored & we’ll be taking our money back in X business days”).